-If you enjoy Middle Eastern food, Toum is a definite step up from the unnamed halal carts that populate most corners of midtown and downtown Manhattan.
+If you enjoy Middle Eastern food, you love a Chicken Shawarma Sandwich, and Toum is a definite step up from the unnamed halal carts that populate most corners of midtown and downtown Manhattan.
 Yes, they are also a little more expensive, but the difference in price is readily apparent in the food.

-We have enjoyed several nice lunches from Toum (which means “garlic” in Arabic), but haven’t had a chance to try their go-to dish, chicken shawarma.
-A couple of times previously, the chicken shawarma sold out before we got there.
+We have enjoyed several nice lunches from Toum (which means “garlic” in Arabic), but haven’t had a chance to try their go-to dish, Chicken Shawarma Sandwich.
+A couple of times previously, the Chicken Shawarma Sandwich sold out before we got there.

 This time it was a cold and rainy day, so there was very little chance of the chicken shawarma selling out before we got there.
 A sandwich costs $7 and a platter is $10, and we went for the sandwich.

-When you see what this sandwich looks like being made, you’ll see why it sold out before we could order the last two times we were there.
+When you see what this Chicken Shawarma Sandwich looks like being made, you’ll see why it sold out before we could order the last two times we were there.

 The wrap is made with a bread that’s thinner and more delicate than the pita bread that we’re used to.
 It may be thinner, but it held everything together without breaking.